janssen70/datacollection/axosyslog/INSTALL.md

-# AxoSyslog
+# Syslog

+Axis devices support remote syslog.
+This allows to store logging longer than what is possible on the device and to define views over the aggragated logging.
+That's what we will do using Openobserve.
+Openobserve is not a syslog server, to ingest the logs we need a syslog server that can forward the device log messages.
+We'll use AxoSyslog for this purpose.

 AxoSyslog is a fork of syslog-ng, made by the original author of syslog-ng.
-The install procedure will also understand that the standard Ubuntu uses rsyslog and uninstall it first.
-You will end up with a replaced syslog that comes with a default configuration that mimics a default rsyslog.
-This makes the migration transparent/harmless on a standard Ubuntu.
+The procedure in this document was tested on Ubuntu 24.04/Linux Mint 22.
+The install procedure understands rsyslog is present and uninstalls it first.
+You end up with a replaced syslog that comes with a default configuration mimicing a default rsyslog.
+This makes migration straightforward.

 See: https://axoflow.com/docs/axosyslog-core/install/debian-ubuntu/

 # Installation and configuration

+axoflow need to be installed as APT repository.
 Run as superuser:

 ```sh
 #!/bin/sh